zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 ## Purpose
 Entity Framework is reputed to be very slow when saving multiple entities!
 The performance issue is mainly due to the **DetectChanges** method and the number of database round-trip.

 By example for SQL Server, for every entity you save, a database round-trip must be performed.
-So if you need to insert 10000 entities, then 10000 database round-trip will be performed which is **INSANELY** slow.
+So if you need to insert 10000 entities, then 10000 database round-trips will be performed which makes the process **INSANELY** slow.

-Entity Framework Extensions in counterpart only requires a few database round-trip which greatly helps to improve the performance.
+Entity Framework Extensions in counterpart only requires a few database round-trips which greatly helps to improve the performance.

 ## BulkSaveChanges Method